Grafana monitoring with Docker. Part 2 - Traces with Tempo

 docker compose -f docker-compose.tracing.yaml build

-docker compose -f docker-compose.tracing.yaml up -d tempo
+docker compose -f docker-compose.tracing.yaml up -d tempo # tracing backend

-docker compose -f docker-compose.tracing.yaml up -d alloy-traces
+docker compose -f docker-compose.tracing.yaml up -d alloy-traces # agent collector of traces to which we can send them over network

 # if opentofu way